2020 Annual Report of Glencore plc

 Liability may also arise from the actions of any previous or subsequent owners or operators of the property, by any past or present owners of adjacent properties, or by third parties.

-We continued to take a flexible local approach to transforming our workforces’ safety and health attitudes and culture.
-Although we seek to improve our policies and their implementation over time, we continue to experience shortcomings, which result in health and safety and environmental issues.
+We continue to take a flexible local approach to transforming our workforces’ safety and health attitudes and culture.
+We review and strengthen our policies as technology and methodologies change and regularly assess their implementation.
+We continue to strive to achieve our ambitions of zero workplace fatalities or catastrophic environmental incidents.

-Mitigating factors - Our approach to sustainability and our expectations of our workers and our business partners are outlined in our sustainability framework.
-This underpins our approach towards social, environmental, safety and compliance indicators, providing clear guidance on the standards we expect all our operations to achieve.
-Through the reporting function within the programme, our Board and senior management receive regular updates and have a detailed oversight on how our business is performing across all of the sustainability indicators.
+Mitigating factors - Our approach to the management of health, safety and environment, and our expectations of our workers and our business partners are outlined in our policies and standards.
+These underpin our approach towards social, environmental, safety and compliance indicators, providing clear guidance on the standards we expect all our operations to achieve.

-The creation of a new role – Head of Industrial Assets together with supporting central team – one of the objectives of which, is to ensure an efficient and consistent approach to managing Industrial Assets.
-Considerable ongoing investment continues in the Group’s SafeWork health and safety programme.
-Our commitment to complying with or exceeding the health, safety and environmental laws, regulations and best practice guidelines applicable to our operations and products through our sustainability framework.
+Our commitment to complying with or exceeding the health, safety and environmental laws, regulations and best practice guidelines applicable to our operations and products is driven through our sustainability framework.

-We remain focused on the significant risks facing our industry arising from operational catastrophes.
-For example, the considerable verification work undertaken and enhanced monitoring of tailings storage facilities is assisting in greater visibility and control of these risks, and we continue to undertake work to improve the safety and stability of these facilities.
+We remain focused on the significant risks facing our industry arising from operational catastrophic events.
+For example, the considerable verification work and enhanced monitoring of tailings storage facilities is assisting in greater visibility and control of these risks, and we continue to undertake work to improve the safety and stability of these facilities.

-We monitor catastrophic risks, in particular, across our portfolio and operate emergency response programmes.
+We monitor catastrophic risks across our portfolio and operate emergency response programmes.
 We are working towards creating a workplace without fatalities, injuries or occupational diseases through establishing a positive safety culture.

 10. Climate change